wkumari/draft-vandergaast-edns-client-subnet/README.md

    for IPv6 at this time, but IPv6 addresses should be similarly truncated in order to not allow unique identification of the client.

-   When a non-zero SCOPE NETMASK is provided by the Recursive Resolver that is longer than SOURCE NETMASK, users can often obtain more optimal mapping if the resolver is well-used.
-Replies will have answers optimized up to SCOPE NETMASK bits for a subset of the SOURCE NETMASK.
+   When a non-zero SCOPE PREFIX-LENGTH is provided by the Recursive Resolver that is longer than SOURCE PREFIX-LENGTH, users can often obtain more optimal mapping if the resolver is well-used.
+Replies will have answers optimized up to SCOPE PREFIX-LENGTH bits for a subset of the SOURCE PREFIX-LENGTH.
 Subsequent requests within the TTL from clients within the cached range will be served the optimal answer, while still preserving privacy of the user.

-   ISPs will often have more detailed knowledge of their own networks.
-   That is, they will know if all 24-bit prefixes in a /20 are in the same area.
-In those cases, for optimal cache utilization and improved privacy, the ISP's Recursive Resolver SHOULD truncate IP addresses in this /20 to just 20 bits, instead of 24 as recommended above.

-   Users who wish their full IP address to be hidden can include an edns-client-subnet option specifying the wildcard address 0.0.0.0/0 (i.e.  FAMILY set to 1 (IPv4), SOURCE NETMASK to 0 and no ADDRESS).